Yes, the answer is heat shrink can be fuel resistant. But there are other, important questions to ask

-The specifications will need to take all this into account if the fuel cannot be allowed in contact with the wire (the substrate) that is to be protected.
+of the fuel.
+The specifications will need to take all of this into account if the fuel and the wire which it is protecting (the substrate) need to be kept separate.

 Fuel cells can contain certain types of acids.
 If the tubing is not inert or resistive then it will chemically react with the fuel and degrade itself and possibly the fuel too.

-Almost a guaranteed yes to this question, which means the heat shrink will need to be a flame retardant grade to prevent it from burning.
+There is almost a guaranteed yes to this question, which means the heat shrink will need to be a flame-retardant grade to prevent it from burning.

 With engine compartments, there’s going to be some hot machinery involved and if so, how hot?
 The heat shrink (if it’s going to be in contact with the machinery) will need to be able to cope with this, which means selecting for the correct top temperature resistance.